eccelerators/SimStm/README.md

 ${\color{purple}\texttt{const} \space \color{black}\texttt{cconst 3}}$

-Declare and define a constant with ID and hex, binary or decimal unsigned 32 bit integer value.
+Declare and define a constant with ID and hex, binary, or decimal unsigned 32-bit integer value.

 It isn't possible to initialize a constant by referencing another constant or variable.

-#### var
+#### Var

 ${\color{purple}\texttt{var} \space \color{black}\texttt{avar 0x03}}$